abrookins/andrewbrookins.com/_posts/2018-12-18-what-are-we-doing-here-software-engineering-ethics.md

 Here, we do not mean public goods that a society collectively maintains, such as roads and other infrastructure.
 Some programs are so crucial to modern society that we may soon think of them this way, and maybe we ought to; parts of the internet come to mind.
 However, by claiming that software engineers ought to serve the common good, this essay does not mean that we should all direct our energy toward building public goods.

-Instead, a philosophical definition of the common good is more useful to us as software engineers.
-Seen this way, it is a tool we can use while deliberating over how to act.
+Instead, a philosophical definition of the common good is more useful to us.
+Seen this way, it is a tool we can use when deliberating about how to act.

 To that end, let us say that the common good is the set of interests and facilities that members of a society agree should be important and available to all members of the society.
 Note that the concept includes both "interests" and "facilities."